hillaryychan/COMP3141/notes/06_Functors-Applicatives-and-Monads.md

 # Functors, Applicatives, and Monads

 These are common abstractions used in functional programming and, increasingly, in imperative programming as well.
-These abstractions are made concrete into genuine type classes in Haskell, where they are often left as mere "design patterns" in other programming languages.
+These abstractions are made concrete into actual type classes in Haskell, where they are often left as mere "design patterns" in other programming languages.

 ## Recap